Dear Straight People,

 If you think that the LGBTQ community in Singapore has it easy, think again.

-A group of Singaporeans came forward to share their experiences with discrimination using #HateHurts in an effort to raise awareness and funds for Oogachaga – Singapore’s ONLY community based counselling centre for the LGBTQ community.
+A group of Singaporeans came forward to share their experiences with discrimination using #HateHurts in a fundraising effort for Oogachaga – Singapore’s ONLY community based counselling centre for the LGBTQ community.

 1. Gabriel Lu: Bullied for being gay